 In 1998, the Trustees of the Charity of Thomas Barton created a “Blue Plaque Walk” around Stoke Golding, to highlight places of historical interest in the village.
-The charity had been created some 600 years ago by a local man Thomas Barton (read more about the charity here).
+The charity had been created some 600 years ago by a local man, Thomas Barton.
 The blue plaques were therefore envisaged to be in place to commemorate this anniversary of the charity, as well as the turn of the new Millennium.

 The map below shows the locations of each of the plaques, and the links below provide a lot more information about each site.
 When the walk was created, a guide booklet was also produced, from which this information has been taken.